The Lillingtons: History

 John Jughead (of Screeching Weasel and Even in Blackouts) filled in as second guitar on many tour stops on the Death by Television and Backchannel tours.
 Other notable appearances on these tours include Ben Weasel (at The Fireside in Chicago, his first stage appearance since 1995), and Lurch Nobody.
 Timmy V left the band after Death by Television and was replaced by Austin, Texas drummer Scott Holubec.
 The band played a one-off show with Even in Blackouts in March 2003.
 In May 2003, drummer Scott Holubec left the band, and was replaced by Brandon Carlisle of Teenage Bottlerocket.
 In August, the band announced they would be breaking up.

 Red Scare Industries reissued Death by Television and Backchannel Broadcast in 2005.
 The band split for a few years before reuniting with all original members to release a new album, The Too Late Show in 2006 with no plans on reuniting for a tour to support due to the members' other commitments.

 Templeman is currently a member of Laramie, Wyoming Punk rock band Teenage Bottlerocket.
 Drummer Timmy V was the touring drummer with Albuquerque, New Mexico all girl three-piece The Eyeliners, and plays drums in his own project Stabbed in Back, a punk rock band that is influenced by early DC bands.

 The band reformed in 2013 to play Riot Fest, and played a few shows in the Northeast in 2014.
 In November 2015, the group supported The Queers for a couple of shows.
 In early January 2017, it was announced that the band was in the studio recording a new album.
 On April 13, it was announced that an EP, titled Project 313, would be released via Red Scare Industries on June 9.
-On June 20, the band announced their new album was finished and would be released via Fat Wreck Chords in 2017.
+On June 20, 2017 the band announced that they had signed to Fat Wreck Chords.
+The label subsequently released their album "Stella Sapiente" that October.